New Jersey Drug Charges Lawyer

 For those people who sell drugs to high school kids (or younger), they should know that a person found to be guilty of distributing drugs to either a pregnant woman or a person under 18 shall be subject to twice the term of imprisonment normally imposed.
 This includes double the fines and double the period of parole ineligibility.
 In the case of less than one ounce of marijuana, this can mean two years in prison without parole.
 For all other drugs, it may mean six years of parole ineligibility.

-Strict Liability of Drug-Induced Deaths
+Strict Liability of Drug-Induced Deaths in New Jersey

 The law states that the person who distributes certain hard drugs classified by the DEA as Schedule I or II that results in the death of the person who uses the drug is guilty of a first-degree crime.
 Effectively, this means that the drug dealer will be charged with the equivalent of murder if their customer dies from using the product.

-Distribution & Possession of Prescription Drugs
+Distribution & Possession of Prescription Drugs in New Jersey

 While there is a separate statute specifically dealing with the distribution and possession of prescription drugs like Xanax, OxyContin, Ritalin, etc., prosecutors often charge the generic possession or distribution statute instead, which carries higher penalties.
 Your attorney may be able to argue that the statute dealing with prescription drugs should apply instead.
 The fines and penalties associated with distributing prescription drugs depend upon the quantity and whether it is for profit.